opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

         cd ../

-5. Build the entire *hello* again, which will pickup the changes you have made and build them into your project:
+5. Build the entire *hello* again.
+This will pickup the new changes, and then build them into the project:

     .. code:: shell